 1. When are the classes?

-We offer at least two Tango 1 classes each session.
+In 2022, we’re aiming to offer at least one Tango 101 section each quarter.
 If our current schedule doesn’t work for you:

 - wait until next session.
 We vary our schedule throughout the year, so that people who can’t change their schedule can find a class for them.